Study abroad in Iceland

 Student eligibility

-You must be a current University of Minnesota School of Nursing DNP, or PhD student in good standing and have a US passport that is valid for at least six months beyond the date of travel.
+You must be a current University of Minnesota School of Nursing DNP, PhD, or MN student in good standing and have a US passport that is valid for at least six months beyond the date of travel.

 Application process

-* Health Innovation and Leadership students must register for one credit and can use this course to meet their two credit elective requirement plus it will count for 120 practicum hours for N7605 Boundary-Spanning.
+*Health Innovation and Leadership students must register for one credit and can use this course to meet an elective requirement plus it may count for 120 practicum hours for N7605 Boundary-Spanning.
+Students need to discuss practicum hours with the specialty coordinator for approval.